andlaf-ak/tdd-huffman/README.md

 # TDD Huffman

-A Test-Driven Development implementation of Huffman coding in Rust.
+A Test-Driven Development implementation of Huffman compression in Rust.

 ## Prerequisites